Zilliqa/zq2/docs/api/eth/eth_getBlockByHash.doc.md

 ## Results

-A block, or `null` if no such block exists.
+A block, or `null` if no such block is known to this node.

 {{ macro_returned_block }}